Astarte borealis

-Astarte borealis, or the northern astarte, is a species of bivalve mollusc in the family Astartidae.
-It can be found along the Atlantic coast of North America, ranging from Greenland to Massachusetts.
+Astarte borealis or Tridonta borealis, the boreal astarte, is a species of bivalve mollusc in the family Astartidae.
+It can be found in the Arctic Ocean and in the northern Pacific and Atlantic Oceans.

+Distribution

-Distribution: A. Borealis are found in the boreal areas of Arctic, Pacific, and Atlantic Ocean.
+A. borealis are found in the boreal areas of Arctic, Pacific, and Atlantic Oceans.
 Currently studies have collected samples from the Baltic Sea, White Sea of Russia and Northern Alaska.
-Populations are widespread and found in the Pacific Ocean from the Sea of Okhotsk to the Aleutian Islands, in the Arctic waters of Russia from the Barents Sea to the Chukchi Sea, and in the Atlantic Ocean from New Foundland to Greenland and Iceland, and in Europe in both the North and Baltic Seas.
-A. borealis is essentially a shallow water species (0 – 300m).
+Populations are widespread and found in the Pacific Ocean from the Sea of Okhotsk to the Aleutian Islands, in the Arctic waters of Russia from the Barents Sea to the Chukchi Sea, and in the Atlantic Ocean from Newfoundland to Greenland and Iceland, and in Europe in both the North and Baltic Seas.
+A. borealis is essentially a shallow water species (0–300m).
 Due to low salinities A. borealis submerges the brackish waters and lives in deeper regions with higher salinity.
 The optimal salinity range lies between 14 and 30 psu.
-It can survive in salinities between 10 and 15 psu with its minimum tolerance at 6-8 psu.
+It can survive in salinities between 10 and 15 psu with its minimum tolerance at 6–8 psu.